kirangosu/blog/_posts/2023-02-15-enter-electronics.md

 ---
 ## Enter Electronics

 I was three when I could not talk properly.
 The school denied admission, forcing me to sit at home.
-In few months from there, I apparently started talking a lot.
+Within few months from there, I apparently started talking a lot.
 I always had questions.
 I must be a pain.

 Few years later.